cerb/cerb.github.io/_workflows/wgm.example.custom_records.academia.md

 </code>
 </pre>

-Click the **Continue** button.
+Click the **Continue** button three times.

-You should see the following output:
+You should see results like the following:

 <div class="cerb-screenshot">
 <img src="/assets/images/workflows/custom-records-academia/imported.png" class="screenshot">
 </div>

-# Using custom records
+# Usage

 Modify the fields on the custom records from **Search >> Custom Records**.